Badatos/neverwinterguide_FR/06 - Homebrew Locations.md

 ### Aux défenses solides de Brannur

 Brannur Lutgehr, a talented and hard-working young (by dwarven standards) male dwarf, has seen an opportunity à Padhiver's reconstruction efforts.
-Brannur has opened up a blacksmithing shop à Padhiver's Chasm District to sell armor, tools, and larger pieces of farming equipment (e.g., plows).
+Brannur has opened up a blacksmithing shop à Padhiver's Chasm Quartier to sell armor, tools, and larger pieces of farming equipment (e.g., plows).
 While the nascent shop is still only positioned to offer the more-standard forms of armor, Brannur is quickly gaining a reputation for well-crafted goods and has even scored some contracts supplying armor to Neverwinter's guard forces.

 The shop is impeccably clean and well-organized.
 Much of the armor on display is polished to a mirror-like finish and always arranged in a perfectly symmetrical configuration on the shop's walls and stands.
 If Brannur isn't in the back of the shop working with the forges, he can be found in the front of the shop either sweeping or running around with a cloth to remove any smudges that may have found their way onto one of his works.
 A customer accidentally bumping one of the armor stands such that it skews slightly is likely to give Brannur an involuntary twitch.